 Member of the Institute of Osteopathy.

-Cranial and Structural, Mindfulness based approach, North London Islington & Camden areas
+Cranial and Structural, Mindful based approach, North London, Highgate, Gospel Oak, Islington & Camden areas